WilShotton/di-cast/README.md

 __isSingleton__ An optional Boolean flag which, when set, will always return the same instance.

 __using__ An Array of mapping keys to inject into the factory as constructor arguments when it is instantiated.
 Dependencies will be resolved and injected lazily.

+__defer__ A Boolean to set whether resolution should be deferred to a parent injector.

 ## toFactory mappings.